LAS - LON

 Data is based on round-trip flight searches on KAYAK over the past month.

-The absolute cheapest return flight from Las Vegas to London costs £348 on the route between Las Vegas (LAS) and London Heathrow Airport (LHR).
-However, over the past month, flights between Las Vegas (LAS) and London Gatwick Airport (LGW) were, on average, 6% cheaper than other Las Vegas-London routes.
+The cheapest return flight from Las Vegas to London costs £388 on the route between Las Vegas (LAS) and London Gatwick Airport (LGW).
+Over the past month, this route was, on average, 20% cheaper than other Las Vegas-London routes.
 The most popular route is between Las Vegas (LAS) and London Heathrow Airport (LHR).

 What’s the cheapest day of the week to fly from Las Vegas to London?